Metastable phase separation and information retrieval in multicomponent mixtures: Metastable Phase separation in Hopfield liquids

 with the spatially dependent exchange chemical potentials given by

 see Appendix~\ref{app:dynamics} for a more detailed exposition.
 These equations describe the dynamics of a multicomponent mixture in continuous space.
-We then consider an initial condition that is slightly biased towards one of the target phases, and thus acts as a partial information cue.
-Starting from this initial condition, we investigate whether the system evolves towards the retrieval states described by the Eqs.~(\ref{eq:drop1}) and (\ref{eq:drop2}).
+We then consider an initial condition that is slightly biased towards one of the target compositions, and thus acts as a partial information cue.
+Starting from this initial condition, we investigate whether the system nucleates the retrieval phases described by the Eqs.~\eqref{eq:drop1} and \eqref{eq:drop2}.

-The partial cue consists of a small patch, which is enriched (or depleted) in some (but not all) the components of the target phase.
+The partial cue, which acts as nucleation seed, consists of a small patch enriched (or depleted) in some (but not all) the components of the target composition.
 Besides this small patch the remaining space is a homogeneous mixture.
 Figs.~\ref{fig:hopf_MPS}A and B show that the Hopfield liquid indeed evolves towards a phase separated state with two phases ($P=2$).
 The final stable phases are precisely the retrieval and anti-retrieval phases that match with the initial cue provided.
-We find successful retrieval for all the $p$ targets that are stored in the affinity matrix of the Hopfield liquid (in this example $p=3$, see also {\cblue SI~\ref{fig:si_ret_p3}}).
-Thus the different target states are simultaneously stable and can be retrieved reliably by choosing a proper initial cue.
+We find successful nucleation for all the $p$ targets that are stored in the affinity matrix of the Hopfield liquid (in this example $p=3$, see also {\cblue SI Fig.~\ref{fig:si_ret_p3}}).
+Thus the different retrieval phases are simultaneously metastable and can be nucleated reliably by choosing a proper initial cue.
 Importantly, the initial cue does not have to be complete, which demonstrates that Hopfield liquids function properly as liquid analogues of associative memories.

-The snapshots in Panels C and D of Fig.~\ref{fig:hopf_MPS} show the same dynamics as panels A and B, but the coloring scheme uses the local overlap observables, $a^{(\mu)}(\vec{\phi}(\vec{r},t))$.
-This allows to visualize retrieval as the emergence of a uniformly colored phase (see details of coloring scheme in the caption).
-To further quantify quantitative agreement between the predicted retrieval phases and the spatial simulations we plotted histograms of the overlap observables sampled over space for fixed $t$ and for the three target states ($p=3$ here).
-At long times, the numerical solution approaches the analytically computed values for the overlaps, $a^{(\mu)}(\vec{\phi}^{(\alpha)}) = \pm a_\ast \delta_{\alpha,\mu}$, corroborating the theory.
+The snapshots in Panels C and D of Fig.~\ref{fig:hopf_MPS} show the same dynamics as panels A and B, but the coloring scheme uses the local overlap observables, $a^{(\nu)}(\vec{\phi}(\mathbf{r})\,)$ (see Eq.~(\ref{eq:obs_ov})).
+This allows us to visualize nucleation of retrieval phases as the appearance of a uniformly colored phase (see details of coloring scheme in the caption).
+At long times, the numerical solution approaches the analytically computed values for the overlaps, $a^{(\nu)}(\vec{\phi}^{(\alpha)}) = \pm a_\ast \delta_{\alpha,\nu}$, corroborating the theory.
 Therefore, Hopfield liquids are capable of information retrieval from partial cues, in agreement with theoretical predictions.